mac-lama7/Homelab/README.md

 ![nmap scan](https://github.com/user-attachments/assets/f61d8c7f-e642-400d-bcdb-91ba5a87ad790)

-The scan immediately flagged **vsftpd 2.3.4** on port 21 — a version with a well-known, critical supply-chain backdoor.
+The scan immediately flagged **vsftpd 2.3.4** on port 21, which has a critical supply-chain backdoor.

 ---